 Why don't normal audits catch this?

 Per-row math stays internally consistent (realized = gross - fees holds), and ticker-aggregate audits compare Kalshi data against Kalshi data, never inspecting the corrupted value your bot stored.
-Only a per-record reconciliation against /fills surfaces it.
+Only a per-record reconciliation against /portfolio/fills surfaces it.

 How do I fix it in my own Kalshi bot?